-Introduction written by the Director of the Bentley Historical Library, Dr. Francis X. Blouin Jr.
+Introduction written by the Director of the Bentley Historical Library, Dr. Francis X. Blouin Jr., text by James Tobin.

 In 1850 Michigan adopted a new constitution which among other things more clearly defined the University of Michigan in Ann Arbor as an autonomous state institution governed by an elected board of regents.
 In 1851 the newly constituted board chose Henry Phillip Tappan as the first president under this new plan.
 Tappan's contributions to the university form the foundation for the greatness that the University would achieve in its subsequent decades.